TheLogan2019/Sprint-2-Challenge/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+The .map method creates a new array filled with the results of whatever function it called.
+You could use it if you wanterd to create a copy of an array with certain changes to it.

+The .reduce method takes all of the elements in an array and turns it into a single value using whatever function you have provided. you could use it if you wanted to add up all of the values in an array.

+the .filter method returns a copy of an array with only the pieces specified by the function. you could use it if yuo had an array full of objects and you only wanted objects of a certain type.

 2. Explain the difference between a callback and a higher order function.

+A callback is passed to another function while a higher order function takes other functions as arguments.
+A callback function can be used as an argument in a higher order function.

 3. Explain what a closure is.

+A closure happens every time you create a function.
+It gives a function access to its outer scope using references to its surrounding state.

 4. Describe the four principles of the 'this' keyword.

+Global Binding - if the 'this' keyword calls from the global scope than it will return the window object.
+Implicit binding - "this" refers to the object left of a . when an object is followed by a . to call a function.
+New Binding - "this" will refer to a new instance that is created and returned by a constructor function.
+Explicit Binding - "this" is defined automatically when .call or .apply is used.

 5. Why do we need super() in an extended class?

+Super allows one costurctor to inherit the properties of another.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.